nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

   It is important to include the docs folder to have data for testing!

-  #### Starting activities

   #### Listing activities
   Test case: `list month april`

-  Expected: A list of activities completed in the month of april should be shown.
+  Expected: A list of activities completed in the month of April should be shown.

   Test case: `list 25/03/2020`